 One unique DIDO application has been applying its optimal control calculations to steering an undersea glider, an unmanned autonomous system in the form of a winged underwater vehicle.
 Researchers at Virginia Tech looked at ways to ensure such a glider could move like a porpoise through the water, which is both energy efficient and useful when taking oceanographic surveys.
 One of the team's challenges was to address a stalling effect when transitioning from downward to upward trajectories.
 The team reported that DIDO was the easiest solution method for them to set up and run for their research, though they also reported getting similar calculations with another tool [source: Kraus, Cliff, Woolsey and Luby].

 Throughout this article, we've looked at what optimal control problems are, how DIDO is helping to solve them and the innovative ways researchers have applied DIDO in various commercial and academic fields.
-Optimize your DIDO experience by checking out even more information on the next page.
+Optimize your DIDO experience by checking out even more information below.